walero-moon/4640-assign/README.md

 You can grab the database connection string on DigitalOcean's website, on the database cluster page.

+The password can be found on the file `terraform.tfstate`.

 ![Database Connection String](./Screenshots/mongo_string.png)
 ![Database Connected](./Screenshots/mongo_connection.png)